GunnarFarneback/LongestPaths.jl/README.md

 relaxation.
 That is also the default in the `longest_path` function.

 ## Future Plans

-* Generalize to a user selected starting vertex, a fixed ending vertex, and to finding longest cycles.
-This is all straightforward.

 * Generalize to weighted longest paths.
 This is mostly straightforward.